 A rare wine from the valleys of South Tyrol, northern Italy.
 DNA shows that Lagrein is a progeny of Teroldego, a grandchild of Pinot, and a cousin of Syrah.
 We love the lush, juicy ripe plums, wild cherries, and spicy undertones.
 Elegant with velvety tannins and fine acidity make it a beautiful refined, full-bodied, and complex food wine.

-A gorgeous warm growing season welcomed the first vintage of this native from the valleys of South Tyrol, northern Italy.
-DNA profiling has established that Lagrein is, inter alia, a progeny of Teroldego, a grandchild of Pinot, and a cousin of Syrah.
+A gorgeous warm growing season welcomed this late ripening native from the valleys of South Tyrol, northern Italy.
+DNA profiling has established that Lagrein is a progeny of Teroldego, a grandchild of Pinot, and a cousin of Syrah.
 It’s not an easy grape variety and offers a challenge in vineyard and winery but produces wines of real character rich in tannins.
-We handpicked a very low yield of about 700 g/vine for a complex and full bodied Lagrein in the first week of April.
+We handpicked a very low yield of about 700 g/vine for a complex and full bodied Lagrein in the first second week of April.

 Hans' Winemaking Comments+

-'A few days of cold maceration prior to a long cool wild fermentation for 21 days followed by a post maceration.
-Directly pressed into one French 600 litre puncheon for malolactic fermentation.
-This imposing Italian has been aged on its fine lees for 19 months.
+'A few days of cold maceration prior to a long cool wild fermentation for 21 days.
+Directly pressed into one French 500 litre puncheon for malolactic fermentation.
+This imposing Italian has been aged on its fine lees for 20 months.
 No fining (vegan) and no filtration to maintain its beautiful aromas and flavours.
-This wine is inspired and in homage of the late Herbert Tiefenbrunner, Schlosskellerei in Entiklar who introduced me as a young winemaker to one of the finest example of this wine, his.'
+A wine I have been introduced to as a young winemaker, when buying in the bulk wine from some of the finest example from Alto Adige.'

 Food Matching Suggestions+

 Being of Italian origin, Lagrein pairs well with hearty Italian dishes such as carbonara, Osso Bucco, or perhaps with a steak...